-Black-clad protesters in Hong Kong press for extradition bill to be axed
+Black-clad, anti-extradition protesters flood streets of Hong Kong

 While Lam admitted shortcomings over the bill and said she had heard the people “loud and clear”, she has rejected repeated calls to step down.

 Concerns over the bill spread quickly, from democratic and human rights groups to the wider Hong Kong community, including pro-establishment business figures, some usually loath to contradict the government.
+Some Hong Kong tycoons have started moving personal wealth offshore.

 Protesters had gathered early on Friday outside government offices before marching towards police headquarters.
 One activist read a letter of support from a Taiwan student.

-“Brave HKers, perhaps when faced with adversity, we are all fragile and small, but please do not give up defending everything that you love,” the protester read through a loud hailer, to applause from the crowd.
+“Brave HKers, perhaps when faced with adversity, we are all fragile and small, but please do not give up defending everything that you love,” the protester read through a loud hailer to applause.

 Beijing has never renounced the use of force to take over self-ruled Taiwan, which it regards as a recalcitrant, breakaway province.
 Many have waved Taiwan flags at recent demonstrations in Hong Kong, images certain to rile authorities in Beijing.